 With this card you will have free access to all sights and museums, you can get on and off all trams and busses, rent a bike for one day, get 1 guided boat tour or use the hop-on / hop-off water tram for 1 day with this card.

-I was invited by Visit Flanders to spend 48 hours in this great city.
+Please note: I was invited by Visit Flanders to spend 48 hours in Ghent.